 I was on the train and settled in by 19:20.
 Although I’d requested a lower bunk, they sell out fast and I’d ended up with an upper bunk, Seat 3, to be precise, at the front of the carriage.
-Naturally, I got on at the back and had to walk through with all my luggage.
+Naturally, I got on at the back and had to walk the length of the carriage with all my luggage.
 A word to the wise: the internal doors are really narrow, so much so that I couldn’t get through without taking my rucksack off!

 10 minutes after we left, the attendant started making up the bunks, which involved pushing the two seats together to form the bottom bunk, which meant we lost our seats.
 Next he made up the two beds, using the bedding which was stored on the top bunk, and hung the tasteful, green curtains, one for each bunk.
 I took this as my cue to head down to the restaurant car to eat, although the restaurant car attendants (in distinctive orange shirts and waistcoats) also come through the train taking orders and bringing your meal to your seat.
 Judging by how few people were in the restaurant car, I suspect that most either brought their own food or took this option.

 I got to the restaurant car just before 20:00.
 It’s not as grand an affair as, say, the Amtrak dining cars, but it did the job.
 There’s an extensive kitchen at the front, then there are four tables on either side, each with four hard, fold-down seats.
 There was a choice of four set meals, each costing 210 Baht and consisting of five courses.
-None of these were vegetarian, but one had three vegetable courses (tofu soup, jasmine rice and fruit), one seafood (Tiger Prawns and stir-fried vegetables) and one meat (Chicken soup) while the others all had at least two meat courses, so I went for that.
+None of these were vegetarian, with all bar one having two meat courses.
+The exception had three vegetable courses (tofu soup, jasmine rice and fruit), one seafood course (Tiger Prawns and stir-fried vegetables) and just one meat course (Chicken soup), so I went for that.
 Served in a plastic tray with compartments for each course, it was hardly high cuisine, but filling enough.

-Having been deprived of my seat at such an early stage, I took laptop to the restaurant car and the staff were happy to let me sit there and use it for as long as I liked.
-Despite being an “express” we made plenty of stops on the way out of Bangkok, maybe averaging one every 15 minutes.
+Having been deprived of my seat at such an early stage, I took my laptop to the restaurant car, where the staff were happy to let me sit and use it for as long as I liked.
+Despite being an “express” we made plenty of stops on the way out of Bangkok, averaging one every 15 minutes.
 We called at Don Mueng Airport after an hour, a distance of 20 miles of so, which gives you an idea of just how slow we were going!
-That said, we ran parallel to a major road and often the traffic was going at the same speed as us and more often than not it was stopped in nose-to-tail traffic jams.
+That said, we ran parallel to a major road and often the traffic was going at the same speed as us while more often than not it was stopped in nose-to-tail traffic jams.